Aashish-Rathore/Wanderlust/README.md

 Features:

 - User authentication and authorization using Passport.js
-- Image upload and storage using Multer and Cloudinary
+- Image upload and storage using Multter and Cloudinary
-- Interactive maps using TomTom API
+- Interactive maps using MapBox API
 - Responsive design using Bootstrap
 - Error handling for a seamless user experience